AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

   :func:`GSASIIconstrGUI.CheckConstraints`

-* To write parameters in the Export sections of the program, :func:`GSASIIIO.loadParmDict` loads results as well as constraints from the tree.
+* To write parameters in the Export sections of the program, :func:`GSASIIfiles.ExportBaseclass.loadParmDict` loads results as well as constraints from the tree.
 This works a bit differently from the above, so it makes direct calls to the constraints routines.